AidanHolvik/TTWargame_Analyzer/README.md

 - Use factory patterns to instantiate weapons, models, units, etc from user inputs.

 - Think of the system as an assembly line, creating distributions to match user specifications

+- Use PyQt6 for GUI (due to licensing)